CRYOSTEM develops tailor-made biobanking network solutions for innovative projects and medical research

 (transplant units and biological resource centers)

 Today the CRYOSTEM community offers academic and industrial research teams, a collection of almost 200 000 samples to address life-threatening complications of HSCT.

-CRYOSTEM regulatory and operational manager
+CRYOSTEM operational project manager

 CRYOSTEM is a wonderful opportunity for researchers to better understand the biological mechanisms, to improve the prevention and the management of the complications of HSCT.

 Prof. Jean-Hugues Dalle

 CRYOSTEM could play a significant role to predict the transplant toxicity.